Tohunga Suppression Act 1907: Effects

 Tohunga were the holders of knowledge of most rites, and knowledge in general in wānanga.
 This included health matters, or rongoā, as tohunga were experts in the use of medicinal plants and herbs.
 European settlers noted the good health and fitness of Māori when they arrived but the diseases that arrived with them were impervious to traditional healing practices.
 The perceived loss of power of the tohunga, along with the missionary preachings, led many Māori to accept the new religion of the Pākehā in what was to become yet another destabilising factor to the traditional Māori lifestyle.
 Many tohunga declined to pass on their oral traditions leaving Māori bereft of much of their traditional base.
 Whatever the overt intentions, there was a paradigm of the time amongst colonial administrators and the general non-Māori populace that Māori were a "lost race", the effect of banning the practices of spiritual and cultural leaders was that it hastened assimilation.

+The passing of the act meant knowledge about karakia was 'lost or hidden'.
+The Māori tribe or nation Tainui was an exception and retained karakia.

 The Act was repealed by the Maori Welfare Act, 1962.